 Lower embodied energy: Sustainable construction materials require less fuel to be produced, leading to reduced emissions of greenhouse gases and other pollutants.

-Reduced waste: Sustainable materials are often made from recycled or recyclable components, meaning less material goes into landfills.
+Reduced waste: Sustainable building materials are often made from recycled or recyclable components, meaning less material goes into landfills.
 Sustainable products that last longer also mean fewer replacements will be needed, reducing the number of resources used over time.

-Easier maintenance: Sustainable building materials are typically easier to maintain and repair as they often require less energy and water to keep them in good condition.
+Easier maintenance: Sustainable construction materials are typically easier to maintain and repair as they often require less energy and water to keep them in good condition.
 Sustainable materials also tend to last longer, reducing the need for frequent replacements.